lnurl/luds/spec.md

 	{
 		pr: String, // bech32-serialized lightning invoice
 		successAction: Object, // required.
-Action to be executed after successfully paying an invoice
+Action to be executed after successfully paying an invoice }
-		routes:
-		[
-			[
-				{
-					nodeId: String,
-					channelUpdate: String // hex-encoded serialized ChannelUpdate gossip message },
-				... // next hop
-			],
-			... // next route
-		] // array with payment routes, should be left empty if no routes are to be provided }
 	```